 She told me I had a warm heart, and I started crying. -August 2015

 I trashed on myself the whole way up the stairs.
 You can’t even make a smoothie without getting all worked up.
 It wasn’t a big deal.
 What the fuck.
 Ughhhh.
 So stupid.
-It went on.
+It went on and on.

 My anxiety seemed to be at an all time high and I really wanted to start working it out.

 Her page said she focused on spiritually based psychotherapy and cognitive behavioral treatment.
 It sounded intriguing and I thought it’d be a bonus to have someone who had a spiritual and metaphysical background like her.
 She asked me on the phone why I was considering therapy.
-I told her I had started a new job and I had gotten engaged and had just moved and had a terrible experience at my last job and that I was just feeling anxious a lot.
+I told her I had just started a new job and I had gotten engaged and had just moved and had a terrible experience at my last job and that I was just feeling anxious a lot.
 We set up a time for my first appointment.

 From the moment, I met her I knew that she was a shining light in the darkness.
 She beamed confidently and positively.
 She was thin and older and very healthy looking.
 She had nice short auburn hair that had some volume to it.
 She was dressed nice, wearing a combination of pants and a nice blouse and relaxed footwear.
 It was hard to talk to her at first.
 It took a lot of probing and prying on her end.
-She told me that a lot of the times good life events can be as stressful as bad life events.
+She told me that a lot of the times good life events can be just as stressful as bad life events.
 That put my mind at ease a little.
 We started doing some generic questionnaires.
-How often do you feel depressed or anxious?
-And how often do you drink?

 A few weeks or so into seeing Margaret she had told me that it sounded like I simply needed to breathe.
 I responded by saying that I felt stupid for having to breathe.
-She responded with the most loving kind response that I’d never forget.
-She easily consoled me and told me breathing is a basic human necessity.
+She responded with the most loving kind response that I’d never soon forget.
+She easily consoled me and told me that breathing was a basic human necessity.
 She enthused positively and compassionately.
 It connects you back to yourself, she said.
 It’s okay to breathe!
 It’s wonderful to just take a breath for yourself!
 She exclaimed.

-Things went slow with her at first and then she opened me up bit by bit.
+Things went slow with Margaret at first and then she opened me up bit by bit.
 She made me feel safe, and let me learn how to express myself.
 It was nice to have someone to confide in.